 What we're doing to improve accessibility

-We have a plan in place to fix all the issues listed above by the end of September 2021 when we aim to be fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+We have a plan in place to fix all the issues listed above by 1st July 2022 when we aim to be fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Preparation of this accessibility statement